top of page

 “Yes.
 I enjoyed it,” said Shao.

-“It was a fish that you ate, and so thoroughly enjoyed,” said another man.
+“It was a fish that you ate, and so thoroughly enjoyed,” another man boasted.
 “We would like to continue to eat fish, if the heavens would allow it.”

 Shao felt tricked.
 In seeking wisdom, Shao took a moment and decided, “Then, I shall ask the heavens.”